elizaveta-sm/chat-app-demo/README.md

 <img align="center" src="./Images/login-page.jpg" height="700" />

 You can sign in securely using your Google account.

-:grey_exclamation: Only **authenticated** users can access the chat as the app utilizes private routes.
+:memo: Only **authenticated** users can access the chat as the app utilizes private routes (protected routes).

 ---